NicoDerp/npc/README.md

 Example:
 ```
-mem 17 +
+mem 0 + 72 .
-mem 4 + , 1 +
+mem 1 + 105 .
-.

 ```

-This will read the contents of offset 4, add 1, then store that number into offset 17.
+This write "Hi" from the memory offsets zero to one.

 ### Macros